-Welcome to the site of the Laboratory of Chemical & Electrochemical Processes
+Welcome to the site of the Laboratory of Chemical, Electrochemical and Elementary Particle Processes

 - Electrochemical Promotion of CO2 hydrogenation to high value chemicals and fuels.

 - Effect of carbon support (graphene, carbon nanotubes, biochar, vulcan etc.) on the performance of anodic and cathodic electrodes for PEMFCs

 - Electrochemical Promotion of catalytic reactions in aqueous media.